-The first ATV was named after French the 19th century French author and visionary Jules Verne, who fascinated millions of young people and inspired space scientists and explorers with his extraordinary voyages: From the Earth to the Moon, 20 000 leagues under the sea, Journey to the Centre of the Earth, to name just a few.
+The first ATV was named after the 19th-century French author and visionary Jules Verne, who fascinated millions of young people and inspired space scientists and explorers with his extraordinary stories: From the Earth to the Moon, 20 000 leagues under the sea, and Journey to the Centre of the Earth to name just a few.

 The mission of this first ATV was an extraordinary voyage and celestial journey of its own kind.
-Its task was to demonstrate that ATV could accomplish the cargo flight to the ISS safely and reliably, and that all the advanced technologies ATV carries work as planned.
-Therefore the mission of Jules Verne was different from the textbook missions that the ATV in future will use.
+Its task was to demonstrate that ATV could accomplish the cargo flight to the International Space Station safely and reliably, and that all the advanced technologies work as planned.
+Therefore the mission of Jules Verne was different from the textbook missions that later ATVs used.

 Launch: 9 March 2008

-ATV-1 was closed in the largest version of the Ariane 5 fairing on 25 February 2008 and it was placed on the top of special version of Ariane 5 two days later.
-The launch took place on 9 March at 04:03 CET when the Vulcain main engine was ignited and solid rocket boosters fired.
+ATV-1 was closed in Ariane 5 fairing on 25 February 2008 and placed on the top of the launcher two days later.
+The launch took place on 9 March at 04:03 CET when the rockets main engine was ignited and solid rocket boosters fired.

-Ariane 5 twice used its upper stage engine to finetune the orbit and release ATV to the trajectory leading towards the ISS; Ariane's mission was ended 1 hours and 7 minutes after take-off when ATV separated from upper stage.
+Ariane 5 twice used its upper stage engine to fine tune the orbit and release ATV to the trajectory leading towards the International Space Station.
+Ariane's mission ended 1 hours and 7 minutes after take-off when ATV separated from the upper stage.

-After about 10 days in orbit, ATV positioned itself 2000 km away from ISS to allow the completion of the STS-123 mission.
-Once visiting Space Shuttle departed and landed, departed Jules Verne from its parking orbit and approached ISS gruadually under the eye of the ATV-CC.
-The main objective of the Demo Days that followed was to demonstrate ATV's capability to execute the Collision Avoidance Manoeuvre (CAM), if a CAM were to be actually executed.
+After about 10 days in orbit, ATV positioned itself 2000 km away from Space Station to wait for Suttle mission STS-123 to end.
+Once the Space Shuttle departed and landed, Jules Verne left its parking orbit and approached the Space Station under the watchfull eye of the ATV Control Centre.
+Over the following days ATV demonstrated its capability to execute a Collision Avoidance Manoeuvre.

 Demonstration Days: 29 - 31 March 2008

-The first demonstration checked that Jules Verne ATV performed relative navigation with the ISS, using relative GPS successfully, and safely manoeuvred the ATV to the S2 station keeping point, located 3.5 km behind the ISS, at the same orbital altitude.
-The escape manoeuvre – similar to the CAM – was tested and after that ATV commanded to return to S2.
-ATV-CC analysed the flight results and gave the go ahead to conduct second demonstration.
+The first demonstration proved that Jules Verne could perform relative navigation with the Space Station, using its relative GPS.
+ATV moved to the so-called S2 keeping point, located 3.5 km behind the Space Station, at the same orbital altitude.
+An escape manoeuvre – similar to the Collision Avoidance Manoeuvre – was tested and afterwards ATV return to S2.
+ATV Control Centre analysed the flight results and gave the go ahead to conduct a second demonstration.

-The second Demonstration day tested ATV's close proximity manoeuvring and control, including testing contingency manoeuvres for ATV-CC and the ISS crew.
-ATV manoeuvred to within 11 metres of the docking port located on Zvezda, the Russian Service Module of the ISS.
-Finally the ISS crew issued the ESCAPE command and monitored when ATV returned to safe orbit with respect to the ISS Station keeping point S4(19 m behind).
+The second Demonstration day tested ATV's close proximity manoeuvring and control, including testing contingency manoeuvres.
+ATV manoeuvred to within 11 metres of the docking port located on Zvezda, the Russian Service Module on the Station.
+Finally the crew issued the ESCAPE command and monitored as ATV returned to a safe orbit 19 m behind the Station.

 Docking: 3 April 2008

-As Jules Verne got closer to actual docking, ATV-CC mission controllers directed the ATV in a step-by-step approach.
-This required authorisation from the Russian Mission Control Centre in Moscow (MCC-M), since ATV docks with Zvezda, the Russian segment of the ISS.
+As Jules Verne got closer to actual docking, mission controllers directed the spacecraft in a step-by-step approach.
+This required authorisation from the Russian Mission Control Centre in Moscow, since ATV docks with Zvezda, a Russian module on the Station.

-After slow and careful approach with Russian Kurs radar-based system, GPS, the Videometer and Telegoniometer (laser-pulsed instruments that calculate the distance and orientation to the ISS), under the eye of the ISS crew, ATV docked to Zvezda at 16:40 CET on 3 April 2008.
-The hooks attaching firmly the docking ports together were closed 17:14 CET: ATV was now permanently connected to Zvezda.
+After a slow and careful approach using a Russian Kurs radar-based system, GPS, the Videometer and Telegoniometer (laser-pulsed instruments that calculate the distance and orientation with the International Space Station), under the watchfull eye of the crew, ATV docked with Zvezda at 16:40 CET on 3 April 2008.
+The hooks attaching firmly the docking ports together were closed 17:14 CET.
+ATV was now permanently connected to Zvezda.